kkmhogen/KBeaconProDemo_Android/README.md

 }
 ```

-#### 4.3.5.3 Read sensor history records
+### 4.3.6 Read sensor events history records
-For some beacon devices, it can logging the trigger events to memory flash.
-Such as Door open and close events, PIR detection events, temperature and humidity recording.
+For some beacon devices, it can record trigger events into memory flash.
+Currently, the following events can be record:
+* Door open and close events
+* PIR detection events
+* temperature and humidity events
+* light events
 For these devices, we can read these saved histories record through the APP or Gateway.

-1. Read history summary information.
+#### 4.3.6.1 Read events summary information
 With this command, we can read the total number of records and the number of unread records in the device.
 Next, we can read the specified record.
 Or read the records that have not been read.
 ```Java
 //read temperature and humidity history record info